sophiedang0101/Python-Podcast-Downloader/README.md

 Technologies: BeautifulSoup4, Python, VS Code

-A application that allows you to download your favorite podcast episodes onto your computer.
+A application that allows you to download your favorite podcast episodes onto your computer as mp3 files.

 Simply provide the podcast's rssfeed link and a search term, the application will search through all of the episodes within the provided podcast to get the ones that match your search term.